Civil engineering: Municipal or urban engineering

 Municipal engineering is concerned with municipal infrastructure.
 This involves specifying, designing, constructing, and maintaining streets, sidewalks, water supply networks, sewers, street lighting, municipal solid waste management and disposal, storage depots for various bulk materials used for maintenance and public works (salt, sand, etc.), public parks and cycling infrastructure.
 In the case of underground utility networks, it may also include the civil portion (conduits and access chambers) of the local distribution networks of electrical and telecommunications services.
-It can also include the optimizing of waste collection and bus service networks.
+It can also include the optimization of waste collection and bus service networks.
 Some of these disciplines overlap with other civil engineering specialties, however municipal engineering focuses on the coordination of these infrastructure networks and services, as they are often built simultaneously, and managed by the same municipal authority.
 Municipal engineers may also design the site civil works for large buildings, industrial plants or campuses (i.e. access roads, parking lots, potable water supply, treatment or pretreatment of waste water, site drainage, etc.)

 Water resources engineering

 Water resources engineering is concerned with the collection and management of water (as a natural resource).
-As a discipline it therefore combines elements of hydrology, environmental science, meteorology, conservation, and resource management.
+As a discipline, it therefore combines elements of hydrology, environmental science, meteorology, conservation, and resource management.
 This area of civil engineering relates to the prediction and management of both the quality and the quantity of water in both underground (aquifers) and above ground (lakes, rivers, and streams) resources.
 Water resource engineers analyze and model very small to very large areas of the earth to predict the amount and content of water as it flows into, through, or out of a facility.
-Although the actual design of the facility may be left to other engineers.
+However, the actual design of the facility may be left to other engineers.

-Hydraulic engineering is concerned with the flow and conveyance of fluids, principally water.
+Hydraulic engineering concerns the flow and conveyance of fluids, principally water.
 This area of civil engineering is intimately related to the design of pipelines, water supply network, drainage facilities (including bridges, dams, channels, culverts, levees, storm sewers), and canals.
 Hydraulic engineers design these facilities using the concepts of fluid pressure, fluid statics, fluid dynamics, and hydraulics, among others.

 Civil engineering systems

-Civil engineering systems is a discipline that promotes the use of systems thinking to manage complexity and change in civil engineering within its wider public context.
-It posits that the proper development of civil engineering infrastructure requires a holistic, coherent understanding of the relationships between all of the important factors that contribute to successful projects while at the same time emphasizing the importance of attention to technical detail.
+Civil engineering systems is a discipline that promotes using systems thinking to manage complexity and change in civil engineering within its broader public context.
+It posits that the proper development of civil engineering infrastructure requires a holistic, coherent understanding of the relationships between all of the crucial factors that contribute to successful projects while at the same time emphasizing the importance of attention to technical detail.
 Its purpose is to help integrate the entire civil engineering project life cycle from conception, through planning, designing, making, operating to decommissioning.